S Africa seeks new vaccine plan after halting AstraZeneca - WTMJ

 Now, the country is looking to switch gears.
 It may end up continuing with giving at least one dose of AstraZeneca in the hope it will protect against severe disease and death from the variant.
 It is also considering combining the shot with one from another vaccine.
 Most of the vaccines being tested require two doses; Johnson & Johnson is an exception.

-An experimental study began last week in Britain — the first of its kind worldwide — testing whether doctors could safely mix and match doses of the AstraZeneca vaccine with the shot made by Pfizer and BioNTech.
+An experimental study began last week in Britain testing whether doctors could safely mix and match doses of the AstraZeneca vaccine with the shot made by Pfizer.

 An added complication is that the AstraZeneca doses in South Africa have an April expiration date, making it difficult to administer two doses within such a short period.